 CAD Drawing File Format

-Electronic File Media

 UNL FPC require that vendors submit AutoCAD®.dwg formatted CAD files for all capital construction intermediate design submittals and final “as-built” documents that are fully compliant with all of the standards outlined herein, and which have no significant loss of drawing entities or project data that can result from standard CAD file translation procedures.
 PDF and DXF files will not be accepted at project closeout as a substitution for “.dwg” CAD file deliverables only as supplemental information.

 All CAD files submitted shall be in the latest addition of Autodesk AutoCAD®.dwg format.

-Sheet Numbering and Drawing File Identification
+Sheet Numbering and File Identification

 Sheet Numbering

-UNL FPC requires that all drawing file names and drawing sheet numbers follow the format set herein.
 The drawing/project sheet number for all projects must follow the single or double discipline, uppercase alphabetic designator followed by a three digit numerical sheet number with a dot, no spaces.
 The three digit numerical number and dot can be used in any fashion at the discretion of the coordinating professional and shall be similarly repeated by all disciplines.
 The numbers shall be arranged and used on a project by project basis as it pertains to the size and complexity of a project, the number of floors, construction phases, etc. A single or double digit number or sheet number not using a dot is unacceptable.
 A building name, acronym, project title or progress phase shall not be included in any way as part of the sheet numbering.
 Below is an example of the UNL FPC sheet numbering nomenclature required:

 “G0.01” or “A1.00” or “MD2.10” or “FP3.30”, etc.